 The purpose of the course is to train students in Archival Studies with a view to their working in archival repositories or in other institutions that require professional expertise in the administration of their records.
 It also aims to produce archivists who will be able to contribute to the expansion of the profession in Ireland by establishing and administering new archival posts.

-The syllabus is divided into three sections under the Archives Department, the Departments of Modern Irish History, Modern History and Early Irish History, and the Department of Palaeography and Late Latin.
+The syllabus is divided into three sections under the UCD School of History & Archives and the UCD School of Classics.

 Section 1: Archival Science